yonasBSD/ternfs/README.md

     * the most fun and pleasant part of the codebase
   * **FUSE**
     * `ternfuse`, Go FUSE implementation of a TernFS client
-    * much slower but should be almost fully functional (there are some limitations concerning when a file gets flushed)
+    * currently slower (especially when reading), and requires a BPF program to correctly detect file closes
   * **S3**
     * `terns3`, Go implementation of the S3 API
     * minimal example intended as a start point for a more serious implementation